 Consumer Alert from the International Board of Hypnotherapy

 The practice of hypnotherapy is not regulated at the federal level.
-This means educational institutions and professional certifying boards set their standards for minimum academic requirements, scope of practice, code of ethics, postgraduate studies and continuing education.
+This means educational institutions and professional certifying boards set their own standards for minimum academic requirements, scope of practice, code of ethics, postgraduate studies and continuing education.

 To locate an IBH hypnotherapist in your area click on “Locate a Registered Medical Support Hypnotherapist.